StateVoicesNational/Spoke/README.md

 ## Helpful Dev Tips
 * Go to `localhost:3000/graphql` to mess around with the GraphQL API
-* Go to `localhost:8080` to use the RethinkDB admin console
 * [Set up an ESLint plugin in your code editor so that you catch coding errors and follow code style guidelines more easily!](https://medium.com/planet-arkency/catch-mistakes-before-you-run-you-javascript-code-6e524c36f0c8#.oboqsse48)
 * [Install the redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) in Chrome to get advanced Redux debugging features.
 * Right now there is a bug in Apollo (https://github.com/apollostack/react-apollo/issues/57) that means in one particular case, errors get swallowed.
 If you end up with an app that is silently breaking, console.log(this.props.data) and check the errors property.